Bankruptcy Understanding The Basics

 No one will ever extend me credit in the future.

-Bankruptcy does place a black mark on your credit history that can remain that way for up to a 10 year period.
+Bankruptcy does place a black mark on your credit history that can remain that way for up to a ten year period.
 The good news is that you will still be able to apply for credit and your chances of getting credit are within your reach.
 The bad news is that the credit card offers you receive will come from lenders who will charge you interest rates that will be high.

 Be aware that you are not likely to qualify for an unsecured credit card until you have established that you are committed to paying all of your bills on time.

-This could take some time.
+Could take some time.

 What you should do is apply for a secured credit card which means that you provide the funds that you use to borrow from.
 Use the card once in a while and pay the total amount back right away.